Primacy vs Recency of Training

 And even this one, we called the “King Tut,” which is good for rough terrain / long distances (many hands make light work), but not so good going through doorways.

-A few days later, we did Day Two of the PSI class.
+Day two of the PSI class was almost all scenario based exercises.
 The owners of the Esplendor Resort in Rio Rico were gracious enough to allow us to use their sprawling facility, which is currently under renovation, to simulate a school attacked by active killers.
 Numerous students (many JROTC) volunteered to be moulaged victims in need of saving.

 In the afternoon, our RTF exercises had an Active Killer role player providing the “stress inoculating” stimulus of rifle fire: full-power 7.62x39mm blanks from an AK with a Hollywood type adapter (which provides more flash and noise than a box ‘n’ plug adapter).